The Marvelous Land Of Oz

 Line-Art Drawing

-reason," said Glinda, "we have failed to find this cunning old
+some reason," said Glinda, "we have failed to find this

 sorry,